CaptainX3/CW-Playable-Subs/Readme.md

 ---
 ## Other Important Changes

+* The World Map Mission Editor is not currently working properly.
+This feature is still in development and it will be announced when it is fully functional.
+For now, do not use this feature.
-* The Free Roam campaigns are set up so that the player is tasked with a SEAL insertion mission with an extremely long timeframe (2400-3600 hours) to allow the player to roam the map and sink enemies as their leisure.
+* The Free Roam campaigns are set up so that the player is tasked with a SEAL insertion mission with an extremely long timeframe (2400-3600 hours) to allow the player to roam the map and sink enemies at their leisure.
 Once the player is ready, they can insert the SEAL team at the designated location and trigger the final SSBN hunting mission.
 * Player home base in SCS campaign changed to Okinawa, since it is a much more likely location for a US sub base in this theater of operations, and hopefully will somewhat ease the issue of automatically failing your mission whenever you need to rearm.
 (Special Note: I am not changing the base back to Guam simply because there is no full base in Okinawa in the real world.
 The image used for the sub base in the SCS campaign is a simple submarine tender in an empty harbor, which means it could be anywhere.)
 * Minimum aircraft distance to allow exiting a mission (NearbyAircraftMinDistance) changed from 10000 to 3500, so you're not stuck waiting forever for aircraft to disappear after you sink their mothership.
 * In this version of the mod, there is only ONE version of each sub instead of separate vanilla and playable versions like before.
 (This means that the playable Yasen you love will also be the Yasen you face in the campaigns and single missions.)